rlychrisg/cursorshine.nvim/README.md

 ```

 ## Configuration
-To change the default options, just pass your own options to the table in `require('colorshine').setup()`.
+To change the default options, just pass your own options to the table in `require('cursorshine').setup()`.
 To find your current cursorline bg colour, use the `:hi CursorLine` command, and paste it into a hex color picker to lighten, or darken.
 ```
 require('cursorshine').setup({
         shine_line = '#263340', -- What color should the cursor line be